fuopy/viruslqp79-shader/README.md

 # About
 Virus LQP-79 is a game made by TEAM a.r.g. in 2016 for the Arduino-based game system, Arduboy.
+The Arduboy is a nifty little 8-bit game handheld with a monochrome OLED.
+This repo is a part of a larger project which will bring several Arduboy games to VRChat!
+Check out the Arduboy at https://arduboy.com/

 # Original game
 The original code has been archived here.
 This is a snapshot of the most recent version of the code.